JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_4.md

 Error is liberating!

-However as a stop gap to complete a "universe frame" by the revelators, the book's picture is entirely adequate.
-That it is erroneous has absolutely no significant effect upon, for example, my own  "universe frame" which is derived directly from that given by the revelators.
+However as a stop gap to complete a “universe frame” by the revelators, the book's picture is entirely adequate.
+That it is erroneous has absolutely no significant effect upon, for example, my own  “universe frame” which is derived directly from that given by the revelators.
 The fine detail of The Urantia Book's account of planetary origins is of no importance relative to the overall cosmology presented in the book.
-For me, the importance of its "universe frame" must be seen in terms of its spiritual and not its material content.
+For me, the importance of its “universe frame” must be seen in terms of its spiritual and not its material content.

 Bigoted or simply foolish?

 About fifty years ago, I became engaged in a discussion with a minister of religion on some recent fossil discoveries.
 It happened that I was unaware that he had a fundamentalist attitude to the Bible.
-Apparently some comment I made was contrary to his "universe frame," and I received a long lecture on the infallibility of the biblical account which, according to him, made the age of the creation about 6000 years.
+Apparently some comment I made was contrary to his “universe frame,” and I received a long lecture on the infallibility of the biblical account which, according to him, made the age of the creation about 6000 years.
 When I inquired about the presence of fossils in rocks that appeared to be millions of years old, I was informed that God made it that way to confuse unbelievers like me.

 Among  Urantia Book readers, there are those with closed minds who class readers like me as unbelievers—just as did that Episcopalian minister.
 These same fundamentalist readers also insist that if any scientific evidence disagrees with The Urantia Book account, then it is science that is wrong.
 Recently one such reader has been injecting information from The Urantia Book into an Internet discussion forum on evolution—and has drawn the correct response (plus much derision) that many of the book's outdated statements come from high school text books of the 1930's.
 This is the truth, but is entirely in accord with what the revelators have themselves told us.